Corbin09/todoApp/readme.md

-Here is the full README.md file in English, updated to include the video demo.webm from your /videos folder.

-You can copy and paste this content directly into your README.md file.

-README.md
-Todo List Application - A Personal Task Manager
+Todo List App
-This Todo List application is a powerful personal task management tool designed to help you organize your daily tasks efficiently.
-With its intuitive interface and flexible features, you can easily add, edit, sort, and track your work.
+A simple and effective personal task manager built with React and Firebase.

-✨ Key Features
+✨ Features
-User Authentication: Secure user authentication powered by Firebase, allowing you to manage your personal task list.
+Secure Authentication: Log in or register to save and manage your personal tasks.

+Drag & Drop: Easily reorder tasks by dragging them into place.

-Add New Tasks: Easily create new tasks with a name, start date, and due date.
+Task Management: Add new tasks with due dates, mark them as complete, edit details, or delete them.

-Drag & Drop: Reorder your tasks effortlessly using a flexible drag-and-drop interface.

-Mark as Complete: Check off tasks to mark them as completed and track your progress.

-Task Filtering: Filter tasks by their status (Completed, Uncompleted, All).

-Customizable Colors: Personalize your tasks by assigning colors to help you categorize and organize your work visually.

-Edit & Delete: Edit task details or remove tasks that are no longer needed.
+Customization: Personalize your tasks with different colors.

-Overdue Notifications: Visual indicators alert you when tasks are past their due date.
+Overdue Alerts: Tasks past their due date are clearly marked.

-Clear All: Quickly clear your entire task list with a single click.

-Cloud Storage: Data is securely stored in Firebase Firestore, ensuring it's safe and synchronized across all your devices.
+Data Synchronization: Your data is saved to Firebase and synced across all your devices.

-🚀 Installation & Setup
+🚀 Get Started
-This guide will walk you through the process of setting up and running the application on your local machine.
+Follow these steps to get the project running on your local machine.

-1. Prerequisites
+1. Installation
-Node.js (version 14 or later)

-npm (comes bundled with Node.js)

-A Firebase account to configure the database and authentication.

-2. Project Setup
-Clone the repository to your local machine:
+Clone the repository and install dependencies:

 Bash

 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
-Install the required dependencies:

-Bash

 npm install
-3. Firebase Configuration
+2. Firebase Setup
-Go to the Firebase Console and create a new project.
+Create a new project in the Firebase Console.

-Set up Firestore Database and Authentication.
+Enable Firestore Database and Authentication.

-In your Project Settings, find the "Firebase SDK snippet" and select "Config" to get your configuration details.
+Go to your Project Settings to find your Firebase config keys.

-Create a new file named .env in the root directory of your project and add the following configuration:
+Create a .env file in your project's root directory and add your keys:

 Đoạn mã